 Increased attention from library staff.
 For many users, the increased interaction with the library staff is the greatest benefit of RFID.
 When librarians spend less time on routine physical tasks, they can pay more attention to human connections and the customer experience.

 A more productive visit to the library.
 Libraries face the astonishing challenge of keeping track of multiple resources.
 They hold thousands – or even millions – of individual items, each one unique, each vitally important to the user who wants it for a report or because it’s the latest work by a beloved author.
 With RFID, those items are accurately located so users and librarians can easily find them.
 In the process of converting to RFID, libraries typically get an immediate benefit from the recovery of misplaced items – often hundreds of them – that were thought to be lost.

 RFID benefits staff, too.
 Job satisfaction greatly improves and repetitive stress injuries decrease when librarians spend more time helping users and less time processing books and other library materials.

 The library is a free institution that helps community members engage in lifelong learning activities and is considered a safe place for everyone, regardless of social, cultural, and economic backgrounds.
-Libraries are tasked to create more programmes, partnerships, outreach, innovation and community connections every day.
+Libraries are tasked to create more programs, partnerships, outreach, innovation and community connections every day.
 By improving staff productivity and satisfaction, RFID can help libraries focus on carefully crafted programs, engaging spaces and building human connections, ensuring staff time is dedicated to outcomes with the largest community impact.